Fun bucket list ideas for teens!

 37. Try to set a world record

 Get some friends together and try and set a world record.
 If you have some competitive friends or family, this can be a lot of fun!

 38. Go thrift shopping

 Want to see what kind of goodies you can get for cheap?
 Head to the local thrift shop.
 Or make it into a game with friends.
-See how can find the best-thrift outfit.
+See how you can find the best thrift outfit.
 Want to make money selling your thrift finds, check out how-to here.

 40. Take a long bike ride

 Summer is all about being outdoors.
 If you are looking for fun ideas for teenagers, head outside and take a long bike ride.